-Stand at the main entrance to the building in a safe place and wait for Greater Manchester Fire and Rescue Service to arrive.
-When Firefighters arrive tell them where your flat is in the building and where in your flat the fire started and what is on fire.
+Stand at the main entrance to the building in a safe place and wait for the fire service to arrive.

+When firefighters arrive tell them where your flat is in the building, where in your flat the fire started and what is on fire.

-It may take some time for Firefighters to tackle the fire - you won't be able to go back to your flat until the fire has been extinguished and it is safe.
-You should not try and reenter the building until told it is safe to do so by a Firefighter.
+It may take some time for firefighters to tackle the fire - you won't be able to go back to your flat until the fire has been extinguished and it is safe.
+You should not try and re-enter the building until told it is safe to do so by a firefighter.